 Farmer’s Cheese can be thought of as a cottage cheese from which most of the moisture has been drained so that the curd becomes quite dry, and which is then typically pressed into a loaf shape.
 There is no rind on the cheese; the cheese’s colour will be pale yellow or orangey.

 Sometimes it is packed into tubs.
 Home-made versions might not be pressed into shapes, just left loose.

 It has a very mild clean flavour with just a slight tang.
 Sometimes you can buy versions that are flavoured with herbs or spices.

 These are fresh, unaged cheeses with a very short storage life and must be kept refrigerated.

 Farmer’s Cheese is a North American type of cheese.
 It is not the same as “Farmhouse Cheese.”

 Sometimes, people use the word “Farmer’s Cheese” to refer dry-curd cottage cheese.
 You have to try to guess what your recipe means.

-Some Farmer's Cheeses will slice and shred, others will crumble.
-Some people like to eat as is or in sandwiches, though it really doesn't have much flavour of its own.
+Some Farmer’s Cheeses will slice and shred, others will crumble.
+Some people like to eat it as is or in sandwiches, though it really doesn’t have much flavour of its own.
 Generally, though, it is used in cooking.